It’s Friday afternoon and I’ve got one thing on my mind.

 Most grocery retailers are missing out on the massive opportunity to give us the understanding and convenience we crave!

-So, maybe our everyday grocery stores will never get up to scratch in terms of innovation but I guess I’ll just stick to my thin crust Margherita pizza whilst I wait.
+So, maybe our everyday grocery stores will never get up to scratch in terms of innovation but I don’t mind sticking with a thin crust Margherita pizza whilst I wait.